 Your everyday candle is typically made of something called paraffin wax.
-Paraffin, made from petroleum, will throw all sorts of nasty garbage into the air if you light it on fire.
+Why is paraffin wax bad?
+Because it’s made from petroleum, which will throw all sorts of nasty garbage into the air if you light it on fire.
 This is quite inconvenient, as lighting it on fire is kind of the whole point of a candle after all.
 Some examples of this “nasty garbage” include acetaldehyde, formaldehyde, and polycyclic aromatic hydrocarbons.
 Even if you have no idea what those things are, you can probably assume from their lengthy chemistry sounding names that you don’t want them floating around in your house.
 And you would be correct in that assumption.
 These compounds can lead to respiratory issues, asthma, and other conditions that you definitely don’t want.

 Another option is soy.
 Soy candles don’t have the naturally occurring scent that Beeswax does, but it’s lower burning temperature allows the candle to last as much as 1.5x longer than your standard paraffin wax candle.
 Soy also burns just as clean as its beeswax competitor, making both types great alternatives to paraffin.

-So don’t be afraid to light up some candles (as long as you have a MERV 13 filter).
+So don’t be afraid to light up some candles (as long as your filters have high MERV ratings–13 or above).
 That romantic candlelit ambiance is still possible, as is that creepy haunted house vibe if that’s what you’re into.
 You do you.
 All we want is for you to do it in the cleanest and safest air possible.